MV Agusta Reparto Corse

-MV Agusta Reparto Corse is MV Agusta's factory motorbike racing team, currently competing in the Superbike World Championship, Supersport World Championship and Moto2 (in collaboration with Forward Racing).
+MV Agusta Reparto Corse is MV Agusta's factory motorbike racing team.
+MV Agusta Reparto Corse formerly competed in the Superbike World Championship.
+The team currently competes in the Supersport World Championship.

 History

-Giovanni Castiglioni, Chairman and President of MV Agusta, signed an agreement with Alexander Yakhnich, Chairman of Yakhnich Motorsport, to establish the new MV Agusta Reparto Corse for the 2014 season.
+Giovanni Castiglioni, chairman and President of MV Agusta, signed an agreement with Alexander Yakhnich, Chairman of Yakhnich Motorsport, to establish the new MV Agusta Reparto Corse for the 2014 season.
 The team was operated by Yakhnich Motorsport and competed in the World Supersport and World Superbike Championships.

 In June 2014 Castiglioni and Yakhnich signed an agreement which stipulates that MV Agusta will take over all operations concerning the racing team.

 MV Agusta Reparto Corse partnered with Team Vamag in late 2017 in preparation for the 2018 Supersport World Championship.
 The team was known as MV Agusta Reparto Corse by Vamag that season.

 Superbike World Championship

 For the 2014 WSBK Season, Claudio Corti rode a race-prepared MV Agusta F4 for the team and finished 17th in the championship.
 Leon Camier substituted for Corti at Laguna Seca.

 In 2015, 2016 and 2017, Leon Camier was the rider for the team, finishing 13th, 8th and 8th in the Championship in these years.

 Jordi Torres was the team's rider except for the last two races, where Maximilian Scheib rode.
 Torres finished 13th in the championship and Scheib 26th.